-Fat Macy’s works with young Londoners living in temporary accommodation – providing a pathway towards independent living by inviting them to create and curate culinary pop-up events across the capital.
-Now celebrating its first anniversary, co-founder Meg Doherty writes here about its origins.
+Fat Macy’s is a social enterprise working with young Londoners living in temporary accommodation – providing a pathway towards independent living by inviting them to create and curate culinary pop-up events across the capital.

 Then everyone was off.
 Back to mundanity.

 This hostel in North London where I was placed as part of Year Here stands gloomily on the edge of Crouch End High Street, an area otherwise populated with yummy mummies lunching on overpriced smashed avocado toast.
 The little culinary haven on the fourth floor of an overused and under-loved hostel kitchen and its bouji environs seem worlds apart (although arguably the quality of food is no different).

 Locally, the hostel always has bad press.
 Youths in hoodies hanging around outside smoking, the smell of weed hanging in the air, bottles thrown from windows and police cars pulling up through the night – it was always those stories that reached Crouch Enders before anything else.
 But what I was experiencing didn’t match up: the hostel was full of young men and women who, for the most part, were easy going and up for a laugh.

 Often a morning would start with a little quip or a anecdote from the day before.
 Getting to my desk in the morning took longer each day as there were countless people to stop and have a chat to.
 More than anything, it seemed people were misunderstood.
 They hadn’t been given a chance and had rarely been deeply listened to.
 Most of them were young lads who’d had a tough time and were looking for any opportunity to get out, to move on, to change.